Uilarac, Waang, Wolgol

 Beginning in the early 19th century, European settlers in Western Australia recognized the commercial potential of Australian sandalwood for essential oil and wood, and began harvesting it in huge quantities for export to China.
 Even today, Australian sandalwood accounts for about half of global sandalwood supply.
 The production of sandalwood essential oil—popular as an ingredient in perfumes and incense, and as a cosmetic and therapeutic product—requires that whole trees be pulled, since both the roots and the heartwood are rich in oil.
 This has led, over the past 2 centuries, to a sharp decline in the wild population of Australian sandalwood and, since 1929, the harvest is closely monitored by the state—harvesting wild sandalwood without a license from the Department of Parks and Wildlife is illegal.
 The area of commercial plantations has grown considerably in recent years.

-Aboriginal people have valued Australian sandalwood for thousands of years as a source of food and medicine, and use the wood for ritual burning and carving.
+Indigenous people have valued Australian sandalwood for thousands of years as a source of food and medicine, and use the wood for ritual burning and carving.
 Sandalwood nuts can be consumed raw or roasted and have a creamy, nutty taste similar to a macadamia, hazelnut, or almond.
 While the wood of the sandalwood tree contains an essential oil, the nuts contain a fatty oil composed primarily of oleic acid (an omega-9) and ximenynic acid, which has anti-inflammatory properties.
-Aboriginal Australians use the nut as a remedy for both internal and external ailments: it can be ingested to relieve joint pain, or crushed and applied topically to cuts, sores, lesions, burns, and dry skin.
+Indigenous people use the nut as a remedy for both internal and external ailments: it can be ingested to relieve joint pain, or crushed and applied topically to cuts, sores, lesions, burns, and dry skin.
 The nut oil can be used as a liniment for aching joints.

 A growing interest in the conservation of Australian sandalwood and in its gastronomic potential has led to an increase in the availability of sandalwood nuts on the market, although the number of suppliers is still small.
 Planting sandalwood trees for nuts, incorporating them into agroforestry schemes, and harvesting nuts while the trees grow large enough to be harvested for wood and essential oil (this takes a minimum of 20 years), can help generate income for local communities and satisfy the growing demand for nuts, all while relieving pressure on the wild sandalwood population and the people who depend on it.